 - Make sure animals have plenty of roughage available.
 If not standing feed, then offer hay.
 Animals need to be full.
 Feeding grain on an empty stomach is a recipe for disaster.

-- To help reduce the risk of acidosis, promoting ewe health and immunity and supporting high nutritional demands of pregnant and lactating ewes, ANP have introduced StockMins-EweLamLac + Buffer.
+- To help reduce the risk of acidosis, promote ewe health and immunity and support the high nutritional demands of pregnant and lactating ewes, ANP have introduced StockMins-EweLamLac + Buffer.

 Mismothering while trail feeding